ShabbirHasan1/occams-rpc/docs/design_v2.md

 (action may be a number or a string)

 For SubType1, we need to generate MyServerTask::From<SubType1>.
-If a user processes using SubType and calls subtype::set_result(), it should be transformed via into() into the supertype to call RpcRespNoti.done().
+If a user processes using SubType and calls subtype::set_result(), it should be transformed via into() into the supertype to call RespNoti.done().

 If a user uses the ServerTaskVariant/ServerTaskVariantFull generic as a subtype, which has already implemented ServerTaskEncode/Encode, they cannot implement their own methods due to the "Orphan Rule" limitation of Rust.
 They should implement wrapper types with the new-type pattern.
 (I'm not certain about Deref, I should test it).